PrefectHQ/prefect/docs/guides/debugging.md

 # Debugging

 Don't Panic!
-If you experience errors, there are many paths to understanding and fixing them.
-In general, you should [upgrade](#upgrade) to the latest version, since the issue may already be fixed.
-Beyond that, there are a few different categories of errors:
+If you experience an error with Prefect, there are many paths to understanding and resolving it.
+The first troubleshooting step is confirming that you are running the latest version of Prefect.
+If you are not, be sure to [upgrade](#upgrade) to the latest version, since the issue may have already been fixed.
+Beyond that, there are several categories of errors:

 * The issue may be in your flow code, in which case you should carefully read the [logs](#logs).
 * The issue could be with how you are authenticated, and whether or not you are connected to [Cloud](#cloud).